sailfishos-community/awesome-sailfishos/README.md

   application for Sailfish OS built on top of KeepassX
 * [Working Hours Tracker](https://wht.olpe.fi/) - An easy to use and simple Working Hours Tracker for SailfishOS
-* [Sailfish apps](https://github.com/sailfishapps) - Unofficial Sailfish OS third party open source apps collection
+* [Sailfish Apps](https://github.com/sailfishapps) - Unofficial Sailfish OS third party open source apps collection

-## Tips and tricks
+## Tips and Tricks

 * [Sailfish Useful Commands](https://github.com/olpeh/sailfish-useful-commands) -
   A collection of useful commands that are not so easy to remember
 * [Equivalents in Sailfish](https://github.com/maidis/equivalentsinsailfish) - A list that shows Android apps and their Sailfish equivalents
 * [Sailfish OS Cheat Sheet](https://sailfishos.org/wiki/Sailfish_OS_Cheat_Sheet) - A Collection of Development Commands

-## Instant messaging
+## Instant Messaging

 ### In English